WKU Student Publications Policy Manual

 4. Be professional.
 First impressions do make a difference.

 6. Have sales materials with you.
-These include: business cards, rate cards, invoice books, calculator, a copy of the current newspaper, promotional pieces, credit applications and any other material you deem necessary.
+These include: business cards, rate cards, invoice books, calculator, a copy of the current publication, promotional pieces, credit applications and any other material you deem necessary.

-7. Meet with your creative team member to gather spec ideas to take with you to see the client.
+7. Meet with your Cherry Creative team members to gather spec ideas to take with you to see the client.
 Although this is time consuming, visuals always help close sale.

 Every ad must have an insertion order or a copy of the ad if it is emailed.
 The proper person must sign each insertion order.
 If someone refuses to pay, the signed insertion order or email is evidence that the ad was properly authorized.
 Insertion orders should have all information pertaining to the ad on them, whether it is color, its placement or special wording.
 If this information is not on file we have nothing to produce or check from.
 One copy is for the customer; the other must be turned in to the business office.